 Enabling Sign in with Apple

 Because certain apps may have reason to collect more information about you — for example, to refer to your account by name or contact you by email — some developers may ask for your name or email address when you use Sign in with Apple.
 Your name will default to the name associated with your Apple ID, which you can edit before sharing with the developer.
 If the developer asks for an email address, you can choose to provide the developer with any of the email addresses associated with your Apple ID, or to hide your email address.
 If you choose to hide your email address from the developer, Apple will generate and provide the developer with a unique email address for them to use to communicate with you.
 Apple will forward email received at that address to an email address associated with your Apple ID; Apple deletes messages after delivery or after a short while if undeliverable.
-You can change the email address to which mail is forwarded, or disable email forwarding, by going to Settings > [your name] > Name, Phone Numbers, Email.
+On iOS or iPadOS, you can change the email address to which mail is forwarded, or disable email forwarding, by going to Settings > [your name] > Name, Phone Numbers, Email.
 On Mac, go to System Preferences > Apple ID > Name, Phone, Email.

 If you choose to enable Sign in with Apple for an app, that choice is linked to the Apple ID you use for iCloud, so that you can easily use Sign in with Apple for that app on all of your Apple devices.